-A rounded thoracic spine can result in multiple other postural inefficiencies – forward head posture, decreased shoulder range of motion, and tightening of the muscles in your anterior thorax.
+A rounded thoracic spine can result in multiple other postural inefficiencies – forward head posture decreased shoulder range of motion and tightening of the muscles in your anterior thorax.

 How To Tell If You Have A Rounded Thoracic Spine

-Bad Posture #3: Internally Rotated Shoulders
+Bad Posture #3: Rounded (Internally Rotated) Shoulders

 Internally rotated shoulders can occur independently or in conjunction with a rounded thoracic spine.